A very good percentage of people who read this blog are importers from China who are selling in America.

 The first two lists largely targeted non-consumer products such as industrial products, medical products, transportation products, etc. In other words, there is a very good chance that the average Amazon seller was not affected by List 1 or List 2 of increased tariffs.

-There are some simple steps you can take to minimize the impact of these proposed tariffs on Chinese products.
+There are some things that you can do to minimize the impact of any additional tariffs:

 - Review your products' HS codes immediately and determine if they are affected by List 1, List 2, or List 3

 - Use the daily $800 de minimis threshold to your advantage

 - Diligently plan how much stock you hold considering that tariffs may be removed on very short notice if a trade deal is reached

 - Deliberately misclassify your goods to avoid lower duties